wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 > The Introduction to Power Automate security and governance module discussed the default environment.
 If you recall, every user within the tenant will automatically have access to this environment.
-Because no method exists for removing access to this environment, it is a common pattern to rename this environment to **Personal Productivity** to imply that this environment is general use.
+Because no method exists for removing access to this environment, it is a common practice to rename this environment to **Personal Productivity** to imply that this environment is general use.
 Administrators should also be aware of the location of this environment to ensure that no issues occur from a data privacy perspective.

 Another important consideration is the aspect of centralization.
 For example, consider whether your organization has a centralized IT function.
 You should also determine if your organization is responsible for the administration and governance of the Power Platform environment.
 Alternatively, your organization could have a decentralized organization where some aspects of technology are managed outside of an IT department.
 When establishing environment design, you have additional important parameters to consider.

 ## Sample configurations